 Sumit earned an M.B.A. from the University of Michigan and a B.A. in Economics with Honors from the University of Texas.
 He currently resides in San Francisco where he continues to grow his involvement in the cannabis movement.

-In our interview with Sumit, we asked a variety of questions to gain further insight about being a cannabis entrepreneur:
+In our interview with Sumit, we asked a variety of questions to gain further insight into being a cannabis entrepreneur:

 Sumit, Thank you for joining us today.
 It is an honor highlighting you as this week’s DCN’s Entrepreneur of the Week, could you please share a little bit more about your background prior to joining the cannabis industry?